Local stores offer extended hours for returns

-WILKES-BARRE TOWNSHIP, LUZERNE COUNTY, Pa.
-(WBRE / WYOU) – Local stores are offering extended hours to handle the influx of returns and additional shoppers the day after Christmas.
+WILKES-BARRE TOWNSHIP, LUZERNE COUNTY (WBRE/WYOU) — Local stores are offering extended hours to handle the influx of returns and additional shoppers the day after Christmas.

 Eyewitness News Anja Whitehead has been at Kohl’s in Wilkes-Barre Township all morning and spoke to a number of shoppers who were up early to get their returns taken care of.
 Kohl’s opened two hours early at 7 a.m.